selimhamidou/selimhamidou.github.io/_posts/2023-10-27-I_developed_a_proverbs_maker_on_vlocity.markdown

 Be careful, if you don't activate it, you won't be able to see it on your integration procedure!!!

 We add a Dataraptor turbo action.
 As a parameter, we add the name of our custom metadata type record.
-So we say to Omniscript: "Do you see the MdtName variable on the DR_getMdt Dataraptor?
-OK, so this variable equals 'ProverbsAPI', ta bom?".
+So we say to Omniscript: _"Do you see the MdtName variable on the DR_getMdt Dataraptor?
+OK, so this variable equals 'ProverbsAPI', ta bom?"_ .
 And then, the SOQL will be performed exactly the same way we did on the Preview mode, and return a response.
 This response is a JSON, we are just simple people, we want something simple.
 So we only take what we want, nothing more: the API key.
 How do we do that?
-We add "API_Key:Key__c" on the "Response JSON Path" field.
+We add _API_Key:Key__c_ on the "Response JSON Path" field.
 By doing this, we say: "In your JSON, we want as a response only this specific field, not all the JSON".

 ![Integration Procedure - Dataraptor Callout](/Images/Vlocity_Proverbs_IP_DR_Callout.jpg)